petecarapetyan/webappwriter/docs/index.md

   - header: Vendors
     text: Managing the tension between ease and lock-in
   - header: Performance Spec
-    text: Can my skillset be a performance spec rather than familiar behaviors?
+    text: Can I match my skills to a performance spec, rather than molding expectations to my familiar behaviors?
 ---